Police: Florida Woman Used Machete To Threaten Daycare Worker

-A Florida woman has been arrested, after authorities say she brandished a deadly weapon during an incident at a Sunrise daycare facility.
+A Florida woman has been arrested after authorities say she brandished a deadly weapon during an incident at a Sunrise daycare facility.
 The Palm Beach Post reports that 25-year-old Ashley Dailey tried to pick a child up from the center, but she did not have custody of the child — nor did she have legal clearance to remove the child from the premises.
 These facts resulted in an incident that could have potentially ended violently.

 Police say that Ashley Dailey was told by a daycare worker that she would not be permitted to remove a child from their care.
 This reported rejection angered the Florida woman, who allegedly pulled a machete on the worker in an attempt to intimidate her.
-WSVN News reports that the woman also threatened the daycare worker, while brandishing the bladed weapon.
+WSVN News reports that the woman also threatened the daycare worker while brandishing the bladed weapon.

 Witnesses say that Dailey did not assault the daycare worker, but she did flee from the scene — hitting a car in the parking lot in the process, once authorities showed up to investigate the incident.
 Police say the Florida woman sped away from the scene of the alleged crime, leading them on a chase that resulted in the closure of I-95.
 Ultimately, officers had to bust the window out of Dailey’s car in order to arrest her.